 Nikon D3400 versus Canon M100

-The Nikon D3400 and the Canon EOS M100 are two digital cameras that were revealed to the public, respectively, in August 2016 and August 2017.
-The D3400 is a DSLR, while the EOS M100 is a mirrorless interchangeable lens camera.
+The Nikon D3400 and the Canon EOS M100 are two digital cameras that were announced, respectively, in August 2016 and August 2017.
+The D3400 is a DSLR, while the M100 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The physical size and weight of the Nikon D3400 and the Canon M100 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3400 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Nikon D3400 and the Canon M100 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3400 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (40 percent) than the Nikon D3400.
-Moreover, the EOS M100 is markedly lighter (32 percent) than the D3400.
-In this context, it is worth noting that neither the D3400 nor the EOS M100 are weather-sealed.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (49 percent) than the Nikon D3400.
+Moreover, the M100 is markedly lighter (32 percent) than the D3400.
+In this context, it is worth noting that neither the D3400 nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.